dCache/dcache-book2/config-pnfs.md

 > CHIMERA
 > and not PNFS.

 This chapter gives background information about PNFS.
-PNFS is the filesystem, DCACHE used to be based on.
-Only the aspects of PNFS relevant to DCACHE will be explained here.
+PNFS is the filesystem, dCache used to be based on.
+Only the aspects of PNFS relevant to dCache will be explained here.
 A complete set of documentation is available from [the PNFS homepage].

 > **Important**
 >
 > This chapter is about the namespace PNFS and not about the protocol NFS4-PNFS.
 Information about the protocol NFS4-PNFS is to be found in [???].

-The Use of PNFS in DCACHE
+The Use of PNFS in dCache
 =========================

-DCACHE uses PNFS as a filesystem and for storing meta-data.
+dCache uses PNFS as a filesystem and for storing meta-data.
 PNFS is a filesystem not designed for storage of actual files.
 Instead, PNFS manages the filesystem hierarchy and standard meta-data of a UNIX filesystem.
-In addition, other applications (as for example DCACHE) can use it to store their meta-data.
+In addition, other applications (as for example dCache) can use it to store their meta-data.
 PNFS keeps the complete information in a database.

 PNFS implements an NFS server.
 All the meta-data can be accessed with a standard NFS client, like the one in the Linux kernel.
 After mounting, normal filesystem operations work fine.
 However, IO operations on the actual files in the PNFS will normally result in an error.

-As a minimum, the PNFS filesystem needs to be mounted only by the server running the DCACHE core services.
+As a minimum, the PNFS filesystem needs to be mounted only by the server running the dCache core services.
 In fact, the PNFS server has to run on the same system.
 For details see (has to be written).

 The PNFS filesystem may also be mounted by clients.
 This should be done by